cread134/cread134/README.md

 [![youtube](https://github.com/cread134/cread134/blob/main/gameScreeshot2.png)](https://www.youtube.com/watch?v=5Lfa-z9xHy0&t=2s)

 Over a year I created a fully playable multiplayer survival game in the unity engine.
 I programmed from scratch all game systems such as player movement, interaction etc. The project uses the Fishnet Library for networking and has steamworks integration.

+# PDT - Playermakers Dev team 2023

+This project is to make a game as a team for university.
+The team is made of 20 developers, from artists to programmers.
+I was lead programmer and also did art and animation.

 ## Phyics Based Xr Interaction Framework
 [Repository link](https://github.com/cread134/Physics-Based-Xr-Interaction)